humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails1.md

 ## Rails Anatomy

-If you run `ls` in your scriba directory, you'll notice there are a lot of files and directories, because of the **convention over configuration** principal. **Convention over configuration** simply means that emphasis is placed on using already established ways of creating code and where those files should be placed, rather than trying to figure those things out from scratch.
+If you run `ls` in your scriba directory, you'll notice there are a lot of files and directories because of the **convention over configuration** principal. **Convention over configuration** simply means that emphasis is placed on using already established ways of creating code and where those files should be placed, rather than trying to figure those things out from scratch.
 Some assumptions and ways of doing things are already made for you.
-The following outline what the different parts of what each do the in the application.
+The following outlines what the different parts of what each do the in the application.